Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 }

 bubbles: true lets the event cross component boundaries. composed: true lets it cross the Shadow DOM boundary.
 Use both when you want the parent (or grandparent) to handle the event.
+Skip both when you want the event to stay scoped to a single parent.
+The four combinations of bubbles and composed give you precise control over which ancestors get a chance to listen, and you will use all of them eventually.

 The cache problem (and how to fix it)

 This is the LWC issue that costs beginners the most time.
+You deploy a change.
+Refresh the browser.
+Nothing changes.
+What?

-- Browser cache — JavaScript files served with long max-age headers.
+- Browser cache: JavaScript files served with long max-age headers.

-- Platform cache — Salesforce's own component cache.
+- Platform cache: Salesforce's own component cache.

 - LWC

-@wirecache —cacheable=truedata lives 15 minutes by default.
+@wirecache:cacheable=truedata lives 15 minutes by default.

 Fixes: